 7. Survey to be given to Governor

-And be it enacted that whensoever and so soon as the several streets and lines of communication within any townsite shall have been ascertained and marked as aforesaid, the permanent head of the Department within the meaning of the Land Administration Act 1997 shall report the same and lay before the Governor in Executive Council a map or plan of such town in duplicate, having the streets and lines of communication delineated accordingly thereon, both of which plans shall be signed by the Governor in Executive Council, and one shall be retained in that Department or some other convenient place and the other shall be delivered to the Chairman or Acting-Chairman of the Town Trust, either of which plans so signed by the Governor or any copy thereof duly certified by the permanent head of that Department, shall and may be given in evidence of such streets or lines of communication in any cause or suit regarding the same.
+And be it enacted that whensoever and so soon as the several streets and lines of communication within any townsite shall have been ascertained and marked as aforesaid, the chief executive officer of the Department within the meaning of the Land Administration Act 1997 shall report the same and lay before the Governor in Executive Council a map or plan of such town in duplicate, having the streets and lines of communication delineated accordingly thereon, both of which plans shall be signed by the Governor in Executive Council, and one shall be retained in that Department or some other convenient place and the other shall be delivered to the Chairman or Acting-Chairman of the Town Trust, either of which plans so signed by the Governor or any copy thereof duly certified by the chief executive officer of that Department, shall and may be given in evidence of such streets or lines of communication in any cause or suit regarding the same.

 [Section 7 amended by No. 126 of 1987 s.
 13; No. 31 of 1997 s.
-141.]
+141; No. 28 of 2006 s.
+452(2).]

 8. Streets may be aligned in accordance with the survey